mb1248/nastja-build/README.md

 # nastja-build

-Build environment for NAStJA based on ubuntu:xenial with installed jsoncpp.
+Build environment for NAStJA based on ubuntu:bionic.